Thienguen/Re-do/Readme.md

-# Re-do for others, and for speed
+# Re-do for others, and for speed, now it's leet code

 ## This was a practice to some simple algorithm in my Math class